 At Melbourn Primary School we pride ourselves on providing our children with an inspiring curriculum.
 When planning, we ensure that everything we know about our children is incorporated into what we deliver.
-For each topic we teach, one strand of the school vision runs through continually.
-The school grounds and local environment, educational visits and visitors to school contribute greatly to a curriculum relevant to the children’s experience.
+When possible, the school grounds and local environment, educational visits and visitors to school contribute greatly to a curriculum relevant to the children’s experience.
 This helps to ensure that both the needs and interests of our children are at the heart of the learning journey.

 The curriculum is structured to provide continuity and progression throughout year groups, key stages and the whole school.
 We organise the curriculum through a mixture of topic work and discrete subjects.